Ceramides

 5. Skin Ceramides

 The mammalian skin forms the protective barrier between the internal tissues of the host and the hostile external environment, which can include chemicals, ultraviolet light, mechanical damage and pathogenic microorganisms, while preventing the loss of water and electrolytes.
-It consists of stratified layers of increasingly differentiated cells or keratinocytes of which the basal layer is responsible for the renewal of the tissue but begins to migrate upwards and differentiate, while accumulating specific lipids and proteins that change the cellular architecture.
+It consists of stratified layers of increasingly differentiated cells or keratinocytes of which the basal layer is responsible for the renewal of the tissue but begins to migrate upwards and differentiate, while accumulating certain lipids and proteins that change the cellular architecture.
 Eventually, the keratinocytes lose their nucleus and become flattened structures of insoluble protein surrounded by lipids and termed ‘corneocytes’ in the outermost impermeable layer or stratum corneum.
-By secreting peptides and proteins that possess antimicrobial activity, keratinocytes add to the defensive capability of skin against commensal microorganisms and opportunistic pathogens, and this is reinforced by lipid mediators such as free sphingoid bases and eicosanoids in the stratum corneum and free fatty acids in sebum.
+By secreting antimicrobial peptides and proteins, keratinocytes add to the defensive capability of skin against commensal microorganisms and opportunistic pathogens, and this is reinforced by lipid mediators such as free sphingoid bases and eicosanoids in the stratum corneum and free fatty acids in sebum.
 Our web page on waxes describes the non-polar lipids secreted onto skin by the sebaceous glands.

 Some of these skin ceramides have distinctive structures not seen in other tissues, and many different forms are commonly recognized.
 Such lipids were first studied in detail in the skin of the pig as a convenient experimental model, but they now been characterized in humans and rats.
 They can contain the normal range of longer-chain fatty acids (a), e.g., formula 1 in the figure, and some with hydroxyl groups in position 2 (a*), e.g., formula 2, linked both to dihydroxy bases with trans-double bonds in position 4 or to trihydroxy bases.
-In addition, there are ω-O‑acyl ceramides in which a unique very-long-chain fatty acid component (typically C30 or C32) has a terminal hydroxyl group, and this may be in the free form or esterified with linoleate (c), e.g., formulae 3 and 4; the sphingoid base can be either di- (b) or trihydroxy (b*), e.g., formula 4; the latter is not a common feature in other sphingolipids of animal origin and can include both phytosphingosine and the unique 6‑hydroxy-4-sphingenine in human epidermis.
-Ceramides of type 1 in which the 1-O-hydroxyl group of the sphingoid base is acylated by a very-long-chain fatty acid (some with 2-hydroxyl groups) are present (1‑O‑acylceramides - illustrated above), and these comprise 5% of the total ceramides in the epidermis of mice and humans and as many as 700 molecular species.
+In addition, there are ω-O‑acyl ceramides in which a unique very-long-chain fatty acid component (typically C30 or C32) has a terminal hydroxyl group, and this may be in the free form or esterified to linoleate (c), e.g., formulae 3 and 4; the sphingoid base can be either di- (b) or trihydroxy (b*), e.g., formula 4; the latter is not a common feature in other sphingolipids of animal origin and can include both phytosphingosine and the unique 6‑hydroxy-4-sphingenine in human epidermis.
+Ceramides of type 1 in which the 1-O-hydroxyl group of the sphingoid base is acylated by a very-long-chain fatty acid (some with 2‑hydroxyl groups) are present (1‑O‑acylceramides - illustrated above), and these comprise 5% of the total ceramides in the epidermis of mice and humans and as many as 700 molecular species.

 Structural formulae of skin ceramides

-In all, 17 classes of free ceramides and 3 classes of ceramides bound covalently to protein with up to 1600 distinct molecular species have been identified.
+In all, 17 classes of free ceramides and 3 classes of ceramides bound covalently to protein with up to 1600 molecular species have been identified.
 In human skin, ceramides contain sphingoid bases that vary in chain length from C16 to C26 with C18 most abundant, followed by C20 and C22, with some differences with the layer of the skin (keratinocytes, stratum corneum, etc.).
 Each of the ceramide class has a characteristic distribution of these bases, but there is little difference in fatty acid composition between classes.
 Several molecular forms of glucosylceramide, based on the same ceramide structures, have also been identified in skin and are essential for its proper function.

 Most steps in the biosynthesis of ceramides linked to ω-O-acylated fatty acids occur in the endoplasmic reticulum of keratinocytes.
 First, fatty acid synthesis of very-long-chain (and ultra-long-chain, ≥C26) acyl-CoA de novo must take place, requiring the chain-elongation enzymes ELOVL1 and ELOVL4; desaturation can occur as well as oxidation (hydroxylation) in the 2 (α) and terminal (ω) positions.
-The ω‑hydroxylation step requires an enzyme of the cytochrome P450 family, designated CYP4F22, of the kind involved in the synthesis of hydroxy-eicosatetraenoic acids (HETE).
+The ω‑hydroxylation step requires an enzyme of the cytochrome P450 family, designated CYP4F22, of the kind used for the synthesis of hydroxy-eicosatetraenoic acids (HETE).
 Mutations are a cause of lamellar ichthyosis, and knockout mice deficient in the equivalent enzyme were found to die within 8 hours of birth.

 Biosynthesis of very-long-chain fatty acids

-Ceramides are first synthesized by ceramide synthase 3 (CERS3), which has a high specificity for very-long chain fatty acids (>C26) with incorporation of the ω‑hydroxy fatty acid.
+Ceramides are first synthesized by ceramide synthase 3 (CERS3), which has a marked preference for very-long chain fatty acids (>C26) with incorporation of the ω‑hydroxy fatty acid.
 This is acylated with linoleate by the action of an unusual enzyme related to the phospholipase A family, PNPLA1, which catalyses esterification by first releasing linoleate from triacylglycerols in the skin while acting as an acyltransferase to link the linoleate directly to the ω‑hydroxyl moiety of the ultra-long chain fatty acid.
-PNPLA1 is unique among phospholipases in that it is involved in the metabolism of sphingolipids rather than glycerophospholipids and catalyses transacylation rather than hydrolysis.
+PNPLA1 is unique among phospholipases in that it is utilized for the metabolism of sphingolipids rather than glycerophospholipids and catalyses transacylation rather than hydrolysis.
 Some linoleate for this purpose is released from triacylglycerols by the action of the adipose tissue lipase aided by a protein ABHD5.
 This process is vital for proper skin barrier function and keratinocyte differentiation, as mice with defective triacylglycerol biosynthesis and metabolism, including a deficiency of the acyl-CoA synthase ACSL1, are unable to synthesis ω‑O‑acylceramides and have an impaired skin barrier.
 Mutations in the human PNPLA1 gene are believed to be the cause of autosomal recessive disease congenital ichthyosis.

 Formation of the corneocyte lipid envelope

-The resulting ceramides are converted to the complex sphingolipids, mainly glucosylceramide with some sphingomyelin, which are transferred with the aid of ATP-binding cassette (ABC) transporters together with degradative enzymes into the stratum corneum via specific organelles termed 'lamellar bodies.'
+The resulting ceramides are converted to the complex sphingolipids, mainly glucosylceramide with some sphingomyelin, which are transferred with the aid of ATP-binding cassette (ABC) transporters together with degradative enzymes into the stratum corneum via organelles termed 'lamellar bodies.'
 These organelles must fuse with the apical plasma membrane of the outermost cell layer of the epidermis in order that their contents can be secreted.
 It is only then that the final step of hydrolysis of the lipid precursors occurs in the extracellular spaces of the stratum corneum, i.e., ceramides are generated from sphingomyelin by the action of acid sphingomyelinase and from glucosylceramides by β-glucocerebrosidase.
-This mechanism ensures that ceramides, with their potentially harmful biological activities, never accumulate within nucleated cells.
+This mechanism ensures that potentially harmful ceramides never accumulate within nucleated cells.
 The enzyme responsible for the synthesis of 1-O-acylceramides in the stratum corneum has not yet been identified.

-Alternative binding of ceramide to the corneocyte proteins via a reactive epoxyenoneAn alternative mechanism has been proposed for the final steps in which the linoleate residue attached to the ω‑O‑acylceramide is oxidized by 12R-LOX and eLOX3 and a NAD+-dependent dehydrogenation to a highly reactive 9,10-trans-epoxy,11E-ene,13-keto intermediate (epoxy-enone), which rather than being hydrolysed is able to link non-enzymatically by the Michael addition reaction to the sulfur atom of cysteine or to histidine residues in proteins of the corneocyte envelope, or by formation of a Schiff base and eventually a pyrrole derivative with a lysine residue (see our web page on reactive aldehydes, for discussion of such reactions).
+Alternative binding of ceramide to the corneocyte proteins via a reactive epoxyenoneAn alternative mechanism has been proposed for the final steps in which the linoleate residue attached to the ω‑O‑acylceramide is oxidized by 12R-LOX, eLOX3 and a NAD+-dependent dehydrogenation to a highly reactive 9,10-trans-epoxy,11E-ene,13-keto intermediate (epoxy-enone), which rather than being hydrolysed is able to link non-enzymatically by the Michael addition reaction to the sulfur atom of cysteine or to histidine residues in proteins of the corneocyte envelope, or by formation of a Schiff base and eventually a pyrrole derivative with a lysine residue (see our web page on aldehydes, for discussion of such reactions).
 This reaction appears to offer a more convincing explanation for the role of linoleate in the process.
 Such epoxy-enone products can be released reversibly by sulfoxide elimination, and it is now suggested they account for approximately 60% of total protein-bound ceramides.

 6. Analysis